hashintel/hash/packages/hash/README.md

 HASH is an open-source, data-centric, all-in-one workspace.
 HASH combines a rich frontend editor with a powerful entity graph that makes it easy to capture and work with structured data.
 HASH is built atop the open [Block Protocol](https://github.com/blockprotocol/blockprotocol) allowing users to easily add new block types and functionality to their workspaces.

 **This app is not yet ready for production use.** For now it is intended to be used as a [test-harness for developers building Block Protocol-compliant blocks](#integration-with-the-block-protocol).
-It is currently not secure, not optimised, and missing key features.
+It is currently not secure, not optimized, and missing key features.

 We will be developing HASH into a production-grade application which can be self-hosted.
-The current design and architecture, while not fully realised, paves the way for further features, scale, and performance.
+The current design and architecture, while not fully realized, paves the way for further features, scale, and performance.
 You can read about the long-term vision for HASH [here](https://hash.ai/platform/hash).

 ## Getting started